PUDL ID Mapping#

 you’ve integrated the new data into PUDL (see these instructions), you’ll need to check for unmapped utility and plants.
 To do this,

-This script identifies plants and utilities which exist in the updated FERC 1 and EIA
+This test identifies plants and utilities which exist in the updated FERC 1 and EIA

 Here comes the manually intensive part of the process!
 Now we must ensure that 1) every record gets assigned a PUDL ID and 2) that records pertaining to the same plant have the same PUDL ID.